To The Ends Of The EartH

 A3: A couple of things will help me clarify where you are in your understanding: Do you agree that the expressions the Spirit of the Father and the Spirit of Christ show that the Spirit is distinct from both the Father and the Son?

 You are right that in Hebrew, the word for spirit is feminine.
-In the same way, in Greek the word for spirit is a neuter noun (it).
-This does not mean that the Spirit of God changed between the Old and New Testaments.
+In the same way, in Greek the word for spirit is a neuter noun, which would ordinarily take the pronoun it.
+This doesn’t mean that the Spirit of God changed between the Old and New Testaments.
 It just means that different languages assign different genders to different words.
-But precisely for this reason, the gender of the word spirit does not clarify the identity of the Holy Spirit.
+But precisely for this reason, the gender of the word spirit doesn’t clarify the identity of the Holy Spirit.
 For this, we have to look at pronouns used to identify the Spirit, when the word spirit is not used.
 And that is the strength of the examples I gave you last time.
 They are pronouns which, quite contrary to the expectation of those who think that the Spirit is not personal, describe him as a him.
 If language has any meaning at all, these Scriptural examples cannot be ignored.
 They clearly indicate the identity of the Spirit as a he.

 You are quite right that the Greek verbs for it and he are the same.
 As a result, verbs will not help us at all in resolving the question about the Spirit.